ORCID/orcid-conversion-lib/README.md

 Works with V2.0 and V2.1 (default) versions of the schema.

-If you wish to use the JAXB beans directly, please use [orcid-model.jar](https://github.com/ORCID/orcid-conversion-lib/raw/master/orcid-model/), not orcid-conversion-lib-0.0.1-full.jar.  orcid-model.jar contains just the model and none of the dependencies.
+If you wish to use the JAXB beans directly, please use [orcid-model.jar](https://github.com/ORCID/orcid-conversion-lib/raw/master/orcid-model/) as it contains just the model and none of the dependencies.

 ## Usage

 - Make sure you have Java 1.8 or greater installed on your machine
-- Download the [orcid-conversion-lib-0.0.1-full.jar executable jar](https://github.com/ORCID/orcid-conversion-lib/raw/master/target/orcid-conversion-lib-0.0.1-full.jar) and execute: ```java -jar orcid-conversion-lib-0.0.1-full.jar OPTIONS```
+- Download the [orcid-conversion-lib-0.0.1-full.jar](https://github.com/ORCID/orcid-conversion-lib/raw/master/target/orcid-conversion-lib-0.0.1-full.jar) executable jar and execute: ```java -jar orcid-conversion-lib-0.0.1-full.jar OPTIONS```

 Options: